-We will crawl your site and take a representative audit of interior web pages, not just your homepage.
+We’ll then crawl your site and take a representative audit of interior (child) web pages, not just your homepage.

-- Enter your URL and submit you site for analysis
+- Enter your URL and submit your site for analysis

-- Within 3 minutes, viola, your SEO Audit report will be generated
+- Within three minutes, viola, your audit report will be generated

 This will help you determine technical website issues Google knows about.